lawrie/blackicemx_nmigen_examples/README.md

 The st7789 is a 240x240 color display, as opposed to the 96x64 resolution of the sdd1331, but the prices are similar.

 Run st7789_test.py to get a pattern on the display.

+### vga

+This needs the Digilent VGA Pmod in pmods 2 and 3, opposite the usb connectors.

+Run top_vgatest.py to see a pattern on the screen.
+By default 1024x768@60Hz mode is used.